luofei2011/image-spider/README.md

 `onlyHost`: whether the spider only crawl the same domain website, default `true`.

+`downloadImage`: whether download the images, when crawling. default `false`.

 #### OUTPUT

 1. The images src will be written to `$(pwd)/log/images_log`. you can download them use `download.sh`, or set `downloadImage: true`.